Handwritten biometric recognition

 Handwritten biometric recognition is the process of identifying the author of a given text from the handwriting style.
-Handwritten biometric recognition belongs to behavioural biometric systems because it is based on something that the user has learned to do.
+Handwritten biometric recognition belongs to the category of behavioural biometric methods because it is based on what the individual has learned to do, as opposed to being a physiological biometric such as a fingerprint.

 Static and dynamic recognition

 Handwritten biometrics can be split into two main categories:

 Static: In this mode, users writes on paper, digitize it through an optical scanner or a camera, and the biometric system recognizes the text analyzing its shape.
 This group is also known as "off-line".

 Dynamic: In this mode, users writes in a digitizing tablet, which acquires the text in real time.
 Another possibility is the acquisition by means of stylus-operated PDAs.
-Dynamic recognition is also known as "on-line".Dynamic information usually consists of the following information:
+Dynamic recognition is also known as "on-line".
+Dynamic information for handwriting movement analysis usually consists of the following information: